lukh/frameforge/docs/tutorial.md

 ![alt text](images/64-select-trimming-boundaries-1.png)
 ![alt text](images/64-select-trimming-boundaries-2.png)

-You can change the cut type: straight or following the other profile.
+You can change the cut type: straight or following the other profile. (for notch) for instance

 ![alt text](images/64-select-cuttype-1.png)
 ![alt text](images/64-select-cuttype-2.png)